-These two methods produce the same result if the proportion of the number of sample items to population items is the same as the ratio of sample quantity to population quantity.
+The ratio and difference methods produce the same result if the proportion of the number of sample items to population items is the same as the ratio of sample quantity to population quantity.
 Usually, the two methods do not produce the same results.
 The practitioner should select one of the methods based on whether there is reason to expect a relationship between the amount of the misstatement and the amount of the item.

-Factor Method Misstatement relates to size of the item Ratio method Misstatement relatively constant for all items Difference method
+Factor Method Misstatement relates to size of the item Ratio (or rate of mis- statement) method Misstatement relatively constant for all items Difference method